-Zelenskyy visits UK on European tour seeking military aid
+UK promises more missiles, attack drones for Ukraine as Zelenskyy meets Sunak on European tour

 After initially hesitating to provide Ukraine with lethal weapons, Germany has become one of the biggest suppliers of arms to Ukraine, including Leopard 1 and 2 battle tanks, and the sophisticated IRIS-T SLM air defense system.
 Modern Western hardware is considered crucial if Ukraine is to succeed in its planned counteroffensive.

-In the western German city of Aachen, Zelenskyy also received the prestigious International Charlemagne Prize, awarded to him and the people of Ukraine.
+On Saturday, Zelenskyy met Pope Francis and Italian Premier Giorgia Meloni in Rome.

-On Saturday. he met Francis and Italian Premier Giorgia Meloni in Rome.
+During his European trip, Zelenskyy said Ukraine would aim to liberate Russian-occupied areas within Ukraine’s internationally recognized borders, and not attack Russian territory.

-On the European trip, Zelenskyy said Ukraine will aim to liberate Russian-occupied areas within Ukraine’s internationally recognized borders, and not attack Russian territory.
+The Washington Post cited previously undisclosed documents from a trove of U.S. intelligence leaks suggesting that Zelenskyy had considered trying to capture areas in Russia proper for possible use as bargaining chips in peace negotiations to end the war launched by Moscow.

-The Washington Post cited previously undisclosed documents from a trove of U.S. intelligence leaks suggesting that Zelenskyy has considered trying to capture areas in Russia proper for possible use as bargaining chips in peace negotiations to end the war launched by Moscow in February 2022.
 This would put him at odds with Western governments that have insisted that weapons they provide must not be used to attack targets in Russia.

 Asked about the report, Zelenskyy said: “We don’t attack Russian territory, we liberate our own legitimate territory.”

 “We have neither the time nor the strength (to attack Russia),” he said, according to an official interpreter.
-“And we also don’t have weapons to spare with which we could do this.”
+“And we also don’t have weapons to spare with which we could do this.

 “We are preparing a counterattack for the illegally occupied areas based on our constitutionally defined legitimate borders, which are recognized internationally,” Zelenskyy said.